 2. Side or stomach

-The Moro reflex is a normal part of the development of your little one’s nervous system, but it can be unsettling for your newborn.
+The Moro reflex is a normal part of the development of your baby’s nervous system, but it can be unsettling for your newborn.
 It’s most likely to occur when your newborn is laying on their back (this is when they feel most out of control), so by putting them down in the side or stomach position, you’re helping sooth them and ease them into sleep.

 If you’re holding your little one as they go to sleep, try the reverse-breastfeeding hold, football hold, or over-the-shoulder hold.
 For more information on these holds, read Dr Harvey Karp’s blog on how to hold a baby.